Documentation

 }

-By design, the annotations aren’t read from parent layouts or "parent views", as this would make it unnecessarily complex to determine which security level should be applied.
+By design, the annotations aren’t read from parent layouts or parent views.
+This would make it unnecessarily complex to determine which security level should be applied.
 If multiple annotations are specified on a single view class, the following rules are applied:

 • DenyAll overrides other annotations;